mariana-rod/mariana-rod/README.md

-- 👀 I’m interested in programming and language! ...
+- 👀 I’m interested in programming and language!
-- 🌱 I’m currently learning JavaScript and Android...
+- 🌱 I’m currently learning JavaScript and Android

 <!---